isomerpages/nlb-learning/_science/Preschoolers/Content.md

 The best way for preschoolers to learn about STEAM is to show them the concepts through activities, hands-on experiments and engaging videos.

-We have specially curated video resources in our playlist and learning packages for each topic to inspre your child to discover the world.
+We have curated videos in our playlists and resources in our learning packages to inspire your child to discover the world around them.

-<h3><b>Playlist and Learning Packages</b></h3>
+<h3><b>Playlists and Learning Packages</b></h3>

-Our **playlists** contain videos selected by our librarians to make scientific knowledge fun and accessible to children.
+Our **playlists** contain videos selected by our librarians to make Science fun and accessible to children.

-Check out our thematic **learning packages**, complete with activity ideas and tips, on specific STEAM topics that you can introduce to your child!
+Check out our **learning packages**, complete with activities and tips, on STEAM topics that you can introduce to your child!

 <div class="row is-multiline">
   <div class="col is-one-half">